chrisckc/DotNetCoreAureliaSPA/dotnetcore21-spa/ClientApp/Readme.md

 folder.
 You can use cd ClientApp to get there.
 Once in your project folder, simply run your new app with au run.
 Your app will run fully bundled.
 If you would like to have it auto-refresh whenever you make changes to your HTML, JavaScript or CSS, simply use the --watch flag If you want to build your app for production, run au build --env prod.
 That's just about all there is to it.
 If you need help, simply run au help."

-> Now run your aurelia dev server with:

-> au run --watch --hmr
-> or
-> npm start

 A new ClientApp dir will now have been generated.

 ### Update the ClientApp dir